-The thick dense and fragrant smelling leaves of this powerful plant have been used throughout the ages not only their food flavoring aspects but also for their potent medicinal attributes.
+The thick dense and fragrant smelling leaves of this perennial herb have been used throughout the ages not only their food flavoring aspects but also for their potent medicinal attributes.
 The genus name Salvia is derived from the term "salvere" meaning "to be saved or healed."
 As the old medieval proverb goes: "Why should a man [woman] die whilst sage grows in his [her] garden?"

 Although Salvia officinalis is the most widely used variety, also

 referred to as common sage, there are many types of sage, garden grown

 cultivars as well as wild plant species.
 In the southern desert-like terrains of California, we have seen the species Salvia leucophylla or

 wild "purple sage" growing prolifically on coastal mountain hillsides.
 These